 Another key role is the Voice of Customer (VOC) manager, who owns the process of gathering, analysing and sharing customer feedback.
 This person is often supported by a team of data analysts who help to uncover insights from both structured and unstructured data sources.

 Rounding out the core CX team are often customer success managers.
-These individuals are responsible for proactively engaging with customers to ensure they are realizing value, identifying upsell opportunities and mitigating churn risk.
+These individuals are responsible for proactively engaging with customers to ensure they are realising value, identifying upsell opportunities and mitigating churn risk.
 They serve as a valuable source of frontline feedback and often partner with the VOC team on closed-loop follow up.

 CX Team Operating Best Practices